jayalmaraz/jay-almaraz.github.io/index.md

   <a href="/docs/sign-up" class="cfg-card">
     <div class="cfg-card-content">
       <h2>
-        Creating your Campfire Account
+        Creating your Volaby Account
       </h2>
       <p>
-        Join your team on Campfire!
+        Join your team on Volaby!
 Learn how to create an account and set up your profile.
       </p>
       <span class="cfg-hover-text">
         Read the guide →